alessandracosta8/pettherapyplayground/README.md

 The use of CSS Flexbox was taken from [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-Ho to embed a video into the page and keep it responsive was taken from [CSS Tricks](https://css-tricks.com/fluid-width-video/).
+How to embed a video into the page and keep it responsive was taken from [CSS Tricks](https://css-tricks.com/fluid-width-video/).

 Visually hiding content that will be read by a screen reader was taken from [Webaim.org](https://webaim.org/techniques/css/invisiblecontent/#offscreen).